-But if I need a faster shutter speed for sports or nature photography, I would whack the iris right open, or to around F4 and see what shutter speed I get.
+But if I need a faster shutter speed for sports or nature photography, I would whack the iris right open.
+To around F4 and see what shutter speed I get.

-If it is still too slow, I simply up the ISO to 200 or 400 to again, allow more light in (actually, I am making the sensor more sensitive but it is the same principle) thereby obtaining one or two stops faster shutter speed whilst retaining the aperture setting.
+If it is still too slow, I simply up the ISO to 200 or 400 to again, allow more light in.
+Actually, I am making the sensor more sensitive but it is the same principle.
+This would give me one or two stops faster shutter speed whilst retaining the aperture setting.
 It is all a matter of personal preference how you make your adjustments.

 Apertures with Different Lenses

 The depth of field that a certain aperture gives you will dramatically change depending on what lens you are using, this is quite an important lesson for creative and consistent photography.